 Held at Union Market's Dock 5 for the first time in 2017, this vibrant spectacle is a cultural mash-up that promises to be one of the highlights of the season.
 The event will feature a night market full of food and artisan vendors, all curated by Chef Erik Bruner-Yang of Maketto.
-You'll be immersed in Japanese culture through an interactive art showcase, fashion displays, an eSports lounge and live music.
-Tickets to this hip and dynamic celebration become available on March 1.
+You'll be immersed in Japanese culture through an interactive art showcase, fashion displays and live music.
+Find out more info and get tickets to this hip and dynamic celebration here.

 Music lovers, get ready for nearly eight straight hours of free tunes, all-ages activities and a beer garden capped off by fireworks at the Southwest Waterfront.
 Folks can stroll along the riverside for fresh seafood finds, and stick around for one of the best vistas for firework watching.
 Entertainment begins at 2 p.m. and is capped off with fireworks at 8:30 p.m, weather permitting.

 This Japanese film festival is another fascinating way to engage with one of the world’s most intriguing cultures during the National Cherry Blossom Festival.
 A total of five films, each of a different genre and reflective of the current richness of Japanese cinema, will be shown over a weeklong period.
 Last but not least, on March 30, Cinematsuri will host a screening of eight short films.